 As global citizens, not citizens of each country, we need to talk.
-Because, at the end of the day, the present system is bad even for the citizens of the Big 5.
+Because, at the end of the day, the present system is bad even for the constituents of the Big 5.
 They too would benefit from:

 - A stronger and more democratic UN or equivalent body that would enable unwanted dictators and people who commit atrocities to be sorted out swiftly and surely.

-- A system of global governance that enables coordinated responses and enforceable regulation in respect of international behaviours, conduct, people and things that threaten all of our personal security.
+- A system of global governance that enables coordinated responses and enforceable regulation in respect of international norms, behaviours, conduct, people and things that threaten all of our personal security.

 Our fate rests on our ability to organize ourselves as global citizens.